scala-tessella/ring-seq/src/main/paradox/categories/symmetry.md

 @@@ note

-Rotational symmetry is always higher or equal than reflectional symmetry.
+Reflectional symmetry is always lower or equal than rotational symmetry.

 @@@